 Information for people who are hearing or visually impaired can be found at the Adult Social Care COVID-19 Resources page.

-GP Dementia COVID-19 Guidance v3 This is a quick guide to coping with the complex problems that people living with dementia and their families are facing during COVID-19.
+- GP Dementia COVID-19 Guidance v3 – This is a quick guide for GPs on coping with the complex problems that people living with dementia and their families are facing during COVID-19.
 It was developed by Dr Helen Martin (GP and Dementia United’s Clinical Lead) in conjunction with Dementia United.
-The focus is on dealing with challenging behaviour and supporting people at home, planning ahead and acute management including recognising atypical presentations and managing delirium.
+The focus is on dealing with challenging behaviour and supporting people at home, planning ahead and acute management, including recognising atypical presentations and managing delirium.

-Resources for care homes April 2020.
-We’ve collated some resources into one place to enable care home staff to have access to good practice and guidance, without having to work through the vast amount of information coming in.
+- Resources for care homes April 2020. – Dementia United have collated some resources into one place to enable care home staff to have access to good practice and guidance, without having to work through the vast amount of information coming in.
 We recognise that we are in challenging times for care homes and this impacts on care home residents who are living with dementia, family members and staff.